sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 ~~~~~~~~~~
 {: #fig-basic title="Basic Architectural Structure"}

-A provider can be described as an abstraction that refers to an entity capable of sending SACM-relevant information to one or many consumers.
-Consumers can be described as an abstraction that refers to an entity capable of receiving SACM-relevant information from one or many providers.
+A Provider can be described as an abstraction that refers to an entity capable of sending SACM-relevant information to one or many consumers.
+A Consumer can be described as an abstraction that refers to an entity capable of receiving SACM-relevant information from one or many providers.
 Different roles within a cooperative ecosystem may act as both providers and consumers of SACM-relevant information.

 ## SACM Role-based Architecture
 Within the cooperative SACM ecosystem, a number of roles act in coordination to provide relevant policy/guidance, perform data collection, storage, evaluation, and support downstream analytics and reporting.